 Leadership

-Is your HR function represented effectively on the company board?
-Here are some essentials to do it
+Is your HR team represented effectively on the company board?

 Globally, the role of the Chief Human Resources Officers (CHROs) and HR leaders has evolved from being a strategic partner to senior leadership, helping to drive organisational success through effective management of human capital, to creating a supportive and inclusive workplace culture.
 Additionally, now when an HR leader is appointed, they may also join the company's board, whether it be executive or management.
 But, the debate surrounds what HR should do after gaining a seat on the board or management board.
 What value should they bring to the company as CHROs, and how should they contribute to HR function and the management board?